The role of shape disorder in the collective behaviour of aligned fibrous matter: Conclusions

 \section{Conclusions}

-As a summary we have experimentally investigated the mechanical properties of well aligned corrugated fiber stacks, showing that such fiber stacks display a strong non-linear elasticity behavior over 5-decades of stress.
+In summary we have investigated experimentally the mechanical properties of well aligned corrugated fiber stacks, showing that such fiber stacks display a strongly non-linear elastic behavior over 5-decades of stress.
 We showed that a theoretical self-consistent description \cite{2003_beckrich_charitat} connecting fiber shape disorder with stack compressibility explains well three different classes of fibers.
-We have also performed numerical simulation studies for a larger class of fiber disorder.
-Interestingly we found that single fiber shape, as characterized by the phase and wavelength disorder at fixed amplitude, is enough to induce a non-trivial compression behavior.
-We have also simulated more realistic distributions for fiber disorder, with fiber's spontaneous shapes reconstituted from a superimposition of modes with power-law q-dependent amplitudes.
-For fibers of moderate corrugation the compression forces compare very favorably with our 2-dimension mean-field theory.
-While more extensive simulation on 3-dimensional systems will certainly allow to better probe Van Wyk seminal intuition, our results here show that indeed bending disorder control the compressive behavior in aligned fibrous matter provided that the statistical nature of fiber shape disorder is accounted for.
+We also performed numerical simulation studies for a larger class of fiber disorder.
+Interestingly we found that fiber shape, as characterized by the phase and wavelength disorder at fixed amplitude, is enough to induce a non-trivial compression behavior.
+We also simulated more realistic distributions for fiber disorder, with the spontaneous fiber shapes reconstituted from a superimposition of modes with power-law q-dependent amplitudes.
+For fibers of moderate corrugation the compression forces compare very well with our 2-dimensional mean-field theory.
+While more extensive simulation on 3-dimensional systems will certainly allow to better probe Van Wyk's seminal intuition \cite{1946_van-wyk}, our results here show that bending disorder indeed control the compressive behavior of aligned fibrous matter provided that the statistical nature of the fiber shape disorder is accounted for.